linux-system-roles/logging/design_docs/rsyslog_templates.md

 ## templates

-### rsyslog.conf

-The primary configuration file rsyslog.conf is managed by the rsyslog_default parameter.
-If it is set to `true`, the default rsyslog.conf from the rsyslog rpm package is copied to /etc.
-If it is set to `false`, just the rsyslog.conf file only contains `$IncludeConfig /config/path/*.conf` and all the configurations are done in the sub-configuration files in rsyslog.d.

 ### Sub-configuration files in rsyslog.d

-The [rules.conf.j2](../roles/rsyslog/templates/etc/rsyslog.d/rules.conf.j2) is a template to generate sub-configuration files based on the rules defined in the file.
+The [rules.conf.j2](../roles/rsyslog/templates/rules.conf.j2) is a template to generate sub-configuration files based on the rules defined in the file.
 Rsyslog configurations are implemented as a combination of small pieces.